shorepine/alles/getting-started.md

 Before getting going, let's make sure the speaker is charged or charging.
 Simply plug the included USB cable between the speaker and any USB charge point, like a phone charger.
 (If you hook it into a computer, the speaker will show up as a USB device for debugging and upgrades, but you don't have to worry about that for now -- all control happens wirelessly.)
 The battery will last "a few hours" making constant music and longer with sparse or silence.
 It shouldn't take more than an hour or so to charge.
 If the power button does not make any noise, it's probably a dead battery.

-The row of buttons up top, facing the speaker, are power, MIDI (+), WiFi (-) and restart (Play/Pause).
+The row of buttons up top, facing the speaker, are power, volume + and -, and WiFi setup (the play/pause).
+Volume can be set with those buttons or using `alles.volume()` from your compositions.
+Using `alles.volume()` will override whatever you set with the buttons.

 ![Picture of speaker](https://raw.githubusercontent.com/bwhitman/alles/main/pics/revb-top.png)

 The power button turns the speaker off and on.
 When you turn it on, it will re-join the network and mesh.

-The MIDI button (+) will put the speaker into MIDI mode.
-In this mode, Bluetooth MIDI is activated and the speaker will stay silent and act as a MIDI relay to the rest of the mesh.
-So you will need at least two Alleses to use MIDI mode and hear audio.
-Press MIDI again to restart into normal mode.

-The WiFi button (-) will forget the WiFi details, if any were stored, and put the device into WiFi setup mode.
+The WiFi button will forget the WiFi details, if any were stored, and put the device into WiFi setup mode.
 This is the default if no WiFi has yet been set.

-The restart (Play/Pause) button simply restarts the speaker.

 ## Join a WiFi network